metisvela/sailtrack-ground/README.md

 ## Contributing

 Contributors are welcome.
-If you are a student of the University of Padua, please apply for the Métis Vela Unipd team in the [website](http://metisvela.dii.unipd.it), specifying in the appliaction form that you are interested in contributing to the SailTrack Project.
-If you are not a student of the University of Padua, feel free to open Pull Requests and Issues to contribute to the project.
+If you are a student of the University of Padova, please apply for the Metis Sailing Team in the [website](http://metisvela.dii.unipd.it), specifying in the appliaction form that you are interested in contributing to the SailTrack Project.
+If you are not a student of the University of Padova, feel free to open Pull Requests and Issues to contribute to the project.

 To learn more about contributing to this repository, check out the [Developer's Guide](DEVELOPER.md).

 ## License

-Copyright © 2023, [Métis Vela Unipd](https://github.com/metis-vela-unipd).
+Copyright © 2023, [Metis Sailing Team](https://github.com/metisvela).
 SailTrack Ground is available under the [GPL-3.0 license](https://www.gnu.org/licenses/gpl-3.0.en.html).
 See the LICENSE file for more info.